 Panda came into my house as an unweaned baby in 2014 and she never left.
 She loves to sprint around the living room, binky on the couch and try to figure out the best ways to sneak in where she shouldn't to chew wires.
 She's a playful girl and has never met a treat she didn't like.

 Slimmy (aka Slim Jim) was found wandering outside alone during a brutal August heat-wave in 2013.
 He is blind in one eye and has neurological issues (which may or may not be congenital).
 He initially had some trouble adjusting to life at the rescue, so I had brought him home to see if he would respond better in a home environment.
-He quickly made friends with Panda (with no help from me), and the two have been inseparable ever since.
-Slimmy passed away October 1, 2019.
+He quickly made friends with Panda (with no help from me), and the two had been inseparable ever since.
+Slimmy was probably much older than Panda, and he passed away October 1, 2019.

 These two brothers entered my house as unweaned babies in 2013 after the rescue pulled them from one of the local city shelters.
 After they were neutered, they went back to the rescue to be adopted.
 However, no one seemed interested in these two beautiful boys, so in 2017 I decided to foster them permanently at my home.
 They enjoy binkies first thing in the morning, followed by serious nap-time until dinner.
 Sprinkles passed away from cancer on August 30, 2020.
 In September 2020, I bonded Cupcake and Panda together so neither one will be lonely.